heart failure agents

 - Instruct patient to notify health care professional of all Rx or OTC medications, vitamins, or herbal products being taken and to consult health care professional before taking any other Rx, OTC, or herbal products, especially St. John's wort.

 - May be teratogenic.
-Advise female patient to use effective contraception during therapy and to notify health care professional if pregnancy is planned or suspected and to avoid breast feeding.
+Advise female patient of reproductive potential to use effective contraception during therapy and to avoid breast feeding during therapy.
+Advise patient to notify health care professional immediately if pregnancy is suspected.

 Lowering of heart rate to prevent hospitalization in patients with HF.